jarusll/the-logs/index.md

 ![Image](/images/567adb1b5ddccd84b7228fa87394cd61.jpg)
 I should've bought her home but her siblings were around.

+One of the downsides of recursion is the hard limit langauges have for recursive calls.
+Even if it's tail recursion.

+Good day, Night

 # 2022-05-01

 Plan is to solve BST & Linked Lists today and look into bit masking.